pydam/EmaLink/Readme.md

 ### Case

 I have designed a new case to be 3D printed with TPU material.
 TPU is a flexbile material that cannot be shattered, this makes EmaLink drop proof.
-You will still break it if you step on it ...
+There are several case styles to chose from, pick the one that makes most sense for your needs.

+Chosing the right case:
+* "I keep EmaLink with me most time, the smaller - the better" - Nano is the way to go
+* "Having the best range while keeping a small size is important to me" - Micro is the perfect fit
+* "Give me a product that has great range, can be charged once per week and can survive through drops and splashes" - Standard fits the bill
+* "A big battery is nice, but can I have it splashproof also?" - Large is the best for you
+* "I keep forgeting to charge devices, can I have the biggest battery?" - Go for Maxx

-As of Feb 2021, the following EmaLink versions are available:
+As of Mar 2021, the following EmaLink versions are available:

 **EmaLink Maxx** (PCB: 3.8/3.9/4.0, Battery 1050mAh)
 * Size: 55x40x21 mm, oval design [Tinkercad](https://www.tinkercad.com/things/aMPzEObGEE7)